-If a primarily formed committee makes contributions (including loans) to candidates, officeholders, or committees (other than to the candidate for which the committee is primarily formed), it may qualify as a different type of committee with different reporting obligations.
+QUICK TIP: If a primarily formed committee makes contributions (including loans) to candidates, officeholders, or committees (other than to the candidate for which the committee is primarily formed), it may qualify as a different type of committee with different reporting obligations.
 Contact the FPPC for assistance.

-Schedule H Loans Made to Others Amounts may be rounded to whole dollars.
-Statement co from7/ vers period 1/XX CALIFORNIA 460 SEE INSTRUCTIONS ON REVERSE SEE INSTRUCTIONS ON REVERSE through12/31/XX PageXX . of NAME OF FILER I.D.
-NUMBER Manuel Alvarez for Mayor 20XX FULL NAME, STREET ADDRESS AND ZIF OF RECIPIENT (IF COMMITTEE, ALSO ENTER I.D.
-NUMBER OCCUPATION AND EMPLOYER (a) OUTSTANDING BALANCE BEGINNING THIS PERIOD (b) AMOUNT LOANED THIS PERIOD (¢) REPAYMENT (FORGIVENES THIS PERIOE S CLOSE OF THIS (e) INTEREST RECEIVED (f) ORIGINAL AMOUNT OF LOAN (g) CUMULATIVE LOANS TO DATE Committee for Bike Lanes in Oak Yes on Measure E (ID 12456XX) 1500 D Street Oakmont, CA 95443 , , s0 s1,000 0 s 1,000 0 None DATE DUE % % s0 s 1,000 7/15/XX DATE INCURRED calendar year \$1,000 per election \$N/A Loans that are contributions to another also be summarized on Schedule D. Lo reported on Schedule E. SUBTOTALS \$ 1,000 \$ (\$ 1,000 \$ 0 (Enter (e) on Schedule I, Line 3) Schedule H Summary 1.
-Loans made this period\$ 1,000 (Total Column (b) plus uniternized loans of less than \$100.)
-If Required 2.
-Payments received on loans\$ 3.
+Schedule H Loans Made to Others ay be rounded le dollars.
+Statement cc overs period /1/XX CALIFORN FORM SCHEDULE H SEE INSTRUCTIONS ON REVERSE through1 2/31/XX Page XX of 1 Manuel Alvarez for Mayor 20XX 12344XX Y FULL NAME, STREET ADDRESS AND ZIP CODE OF RECIPIENT (IF COMMITTEE, ALSO ENTER I.D.
+NUMBER) IF AN INDIVIDUAL, ENTER OCCUPATION AND EMPLOYER (IF SELF-EMPLOYED, ENTER NAME OF BUSINESS) (a) OUTSTANDING BALANCE BEGINNING THIS PERIOD (b) AMOUNT LOANED THIS PERIOD (c) REPAYMENT C FORGIVENES THIS PERIOD S CLOSE OF THIS RECEIVED (f) ORIGINAL AMOUNT OF LOAN (g) CUMULATIVE LOANS TO DATE Committee for Bike Lanes in Oakmont, Yes on Measure E (ID 12456XX) 1500 D Street Oakmont, CA 95443 s0 s1,000 \$ FORGIVEN 0 s 1,000 0 None DATE DUE % s 1,000 7/15/XX DATE INCURRED calendar year \$1,000 per election \$N/A Loans that are contributions to another candidate also be summarized on Schedule D. Loans forgive reported on Schedule E. SUBTOTALS \$ 1,000 \$ (0 \$ 1,000 \$ 0 6 (Enter (e) on Schedule I, Line 3) .
+4 Schedule H Summary 1.
+Loans made this period (Total Column (b) plus unitemized loans \$ 1,000 If Required 2.
+Payments received on loans (Total Column (c) plus unitemized paym \$ C) 3.
 Net change this period.
-(Subtract Line 2 from Line 1.)
+(Subtract Line 2 (Enter the net here and on the Summa 1,000 May be a negative number)